 The Moment of Completion

 I had just incorporated GoodFields Inc. federally.
+Request ID in hand.
 Certificate expected within 24 hours.

 Bob immediately updated my Telos files: